mlgal/tailorflow/content/english/_index.md

   - name : "Shipping and Tracking"
     title : "Shipping and Tracking"
     image : "images/screenshots/04.png"
-    content : "CustomFlow integrates with shipping carriers to provide shipping options and generate labels automatically.
+    content : "TailorFlow integrates with shipping carriers to provide shipping options and generate labels automatically.
 It sends tracking information to customers, allowing them to monitor their orders' progress."
     button:
       enable : true
       label : "Sign Up"